 St Stephens ARB works with a wide range of health professionals and multi-agency teams.
-When pupils join the ARB, they have been allocated either a Statement of Special Educational need or EHC plan; within these documents there are additional reports and guidance to help inform future provision and the further support needs necessary.
+When pupils join the ARB, they have been allocated either a an Education, Health Care plan; within these documents there are additional reports and guidance to help inform future provision and the further support needs necessary.

-As a result the pupils in the ARB are provided with support from a wide range of professionals.
+As a result the pupils in the ARB may be provided with support from a wide range of professionals if needed.
 Within our day to day working practice the team in the ARB implement the recommendations made by such professionals; each child's needs are viewed individually and addressed in light of reports and recommendations made.
 This ensures we offer and continue to offer personalised learning throughout the school.

-• How are the Continual Professional Needs of the staff at Doubletrees identified, planned and implemented?
+How are the Continual Professional Needs of the staff at St Stephens Community Academy ARB identified, planned and implemented?